Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Improve survival

-Pulmonary rehabilitation is a proven method of relieving shortness of breath (dyspnea), reducing hospitalizations and disability from COPD, increasing exercise capacity, and improving mental and physical quality of life, although there is no proof that it improves survival.
-This treatment is recommended for patients with stable chronic lung disease who are affected by respiratory symptoms.
+Pulmonary rehabilitation is a proven method of relieving shortness of breath (dyspnea), reducing hospitalizations and disability from COPD, increasing exercise capacity, and improving mental and physical quality of life.
+There is growing evidence that it may even improve survival.
+This treatment is recommended for people with stable chronic lung disease who are affected by respiratory symptoms.
 Although pulmonary rehabilitation doesn't improve lung function, it strengthens muscles and improves other body systems to minimize the effects of lung dysfunction.
 While once considered mainly for those with severe disease, it has been shown to be effective in helping people with less severe disease as well.

 Many hospitals offer these programs, which are led by a team of health professionals.
 Pulmonary rehabilitation can also be done in the home or community.
 The treatment is tailored to individual patients.
 But it usually includes: